KabeerH/KabeerH/README.md

 ---

-3nd Year Student @ Seneca Polytechnic College | Pursuing A 4 year degree in Bachelor of Technology (Software Development - BSD)
+3nd Year Student @Seneca Polytechnic pursuing a 4 year undergraduate degree in Bachelor of Technology (Software Development)

 ## 🧐 About